Jeremy Hooker: Works

 John Cowper Powys and David Jones, as well as collections of literary essays.
-He has also edited works by Richard Jefferies, Edward Thomas, Frances Bellerby, Wilfred Owen.
+He has also edited works by Richard Jefferies, Edward Thomas, Frances Bellerby, Wilfred Owen, and Alun Lewis (poet).
 In addition Hooker has been involved with works for radio, including "A Map of David Jones".

 When asked, in an interview, about influences Hooker listed Richard Jeffries, Thomas Hardy, Edward Thomas and later David Jones, along with the American Objectivist poets William Carlos Williams and George Oppen.
 Hooker began reading Jefferies when he was twelve.
-Another important early influence was the fact that Hooker's father was a landscape painter, who had a great love of Constable.
+Another important early influence was that Hooker's father was a landscape painter, who had a great love of Constable.

 The move to Wales in 1965 was important for Hooker's development both as poet and as critic, and during the 1970s he established himself as an important critic of Welsh writing in English and was involved with teaching a course in this literature, which had been created by Ned Thomas at Aberytwyth.

-But the tension of being a "foreigner" in Wales led Hooker selling the house in Llangwyryfon, in 1980: "I owe no place more than Llangwyryfon, but it has taken eleven years of living there, in an agricultural and predominantly Welsh-speaking community, for us to realise that our particular kind of dislocation can't be mended by settling permanently where other people belong".
+But the tension of being a "foreigner" in Wales led to Hooker selling the house in Llangwyryfon, in 1980: "I owe no place more than Llangwyryfon, but it has taken eleven years of living there, in an agricultural and predominantly Welsh-speaking community, for us to realise that our particular kind of dislocation can't be mended by settling permanently where other people belong".
 While living there he published three books of poetry that deal with his earlier experience of life in Southern England: Soliloquies of a Chalk Giant (1974) (winner in 1974 of the Welsh Arts Council Literature Prize), Landscape of the Daylight Moon (1978), Solent Shore (1978), and a fourth collection that focussed more on his experience of living in Wales: Englishman's Road (1980).